SalomePlatform/adao/doc/en/advanced.rst

 When setting an operator, as described in :ref:`section_ref_operator_requirements`, the user can choose a functional form "*ScriptWithOneFunction*".
-This form explicitly leads to approximate the tangent and adjoint operators by a finite differences calculation.
-It requires several calls to the direct operator (user defined function), at least as many times as the dimension of the state vector.
+This form explicitly leads to approximate the tangent and adjoint operators (if they are required) by a finite differences calculation.
+It requires several calls to the direct operator (which is the user defined function), at least as many times as the dimension of the state vector.
 This are these calls that can potentially be executed in parallel.

-Under some conditions, it is then possible to accelerate the numerical derivatives calculations by using a parallel mode for the finite differences approximation.
-When setting up an ADAO case, it is done by adding the optional keyword "*EnableMultiProcessing*", set to "1", for the "*SCRIPTWITHONEFUNCTION*" command in the operator definition.
-The parallel mode will only use local resources (both multi-cores or multi-processors) of the computer on which SALOME is running, requiring as many resources as available.
-If necessary, one can reduce the available ressources by limiting the possible number of parallel processes using the keyword "*NumberOfProcesses*", set to desired maximum (or to "0" for automatic control, which is the default value).
+Under some conditions (described right after), it is then possible to accelerate the numerical derivatives calculations by using a parallel mode for the finite differences approximation.
+When setting up an ADAO case, it is done by adding the optional keyword "*EnableMultiProcessing*", set to "1" or "*True*".
+This keyword is included in the "*SCRIPTWITHONEFUNCTION*" command in the operator definition by graphical interface, or in the "*Parameters*" accompanying the command "*OneFunction*" by textual interaface.
 By default, this parallel mode is disabled ("*EnableMultiProcessing=0*").
+The parallel mode will only use local resources (both multi-cores or multi-processors) of the computer on which execution is running, requiring by default as many resources as available.
+If necessary, one can reduce the available ressources by limiting the possible number of parallel processes using the keyword "*NumberOfProcesses*", set to desired maximum number (or to "0" for automatic control, which is the default value).

 The main conditions to perform parallel calculations come from the user defined function, that represents the direct operator.
 This function has at least to be